pimbrouwers/Danom/src/Danom.Validation/README.md

 For more advanced usage, see the included unit tests in the repository.

+## Contributing

+I kindly ask that before submitting a pull request, you first submit an [issue](https://github.com/pimbrouwers/Danom/issues).

+If functionality is added to the API, or changed, please kindly update the relevant documentation.
+Unit tests must also be added and/or updated before a pull request can be successfully merged.

+Only pull requests which pass all build checks and comply with the general coding standard can be approved.

 ## Find a bug?

 There's an [issue](https://github.com/pimbrouwers/Danom/issues) for that.